GeopJr/SveltePress/pages/guide/03 - extending/01 -posts.md

 - Original author
 - Time to read
 - Rating
+- Edit on Git button

 > Note: Obviously this is a bit more advanced.
-Ideally pass the metadata you want to the `Content` component and let the theme handle them.
 The built-in theme doesn't have any extra components for most metadata ideas.
+The `Content` component passes all metadata to theme, you can manually use them there.